 While Martech refers to technology that helps create, communicate, and deliver offerings, adtech strictly use it to influence buyer behaviour by promoting offerings.

-For example, Customer Relationship Management (CRM) software is martech, while social ad platforms are ad tech.
+For example, Customer Relationship Management (CRM) Best project management software tools is martech, while social ad platforms are ad tech.

 The Importance of Marketing Technology